 To ensure good performance for your new lawn, conduct a soil test on your lawn site before planting.
-Soil test analysis can be done through your county extension service or by using a soil test kit.
-The best analysis will be obtained by sending the sample to a laboratory, which will send you back a report that details precisely what deficits are found in your soil and how to correct them.
+Soil test analysis can be done for a nominal fee through your county extension service or by using a soil test kit.
+The best analysis will be obtained by sending the sample to a laboratory, which will send you back a report that details precisely what nutrient deficiencies and excesses are found in your soil and how to correct them.

 Things You'll Need

 1. Preparing the Planting Area

 A turfgrass lawn will be easier to maintain if it is relatively flat or at most, gently rolling.
 Achieving this may involve hauling in extra soil to fill low spots or lowering high areas by raking to create a planting area that is more-or-less flat.
 The planting site can be sloped — in fact, in some cases it's advantageous for the lawn to slope to improve the drainage — but all major lawn maintenance chores will be easier if the lawn is relatively flat over large sections.

 On lawn sites with steep slopes, you might want to consider major hardscaping work to terrace the lawn using one or more retaining walls to create large, flat areas of lawn that will be easier to mow.